saintsal/daoistry/content/mindsets/information-wants-to-be-free.md

 For DAOs to operate in this wey, **we have to work in the open by default.**  If we don't, we break the prerequisites needed to be a blockchain-based organisation.

+## Use ledgers when possible
+In DAOs, [it's only true if it's on chain](./less-trust-more-truth), so strongly favour on-chain communication and resource-sharing.

 ## Communicate in open channels.

 In-writing communication hosted on a public forum is open; anyone can see it.